 What Can Electroconvulsive Therapy Help With?

-Experts continue to test and expand upon the uses of ECT for various conditions.
+Experts continue to test and expand upon the uses of ECT for a variety of other mental health conditions as well.

 - Severe depression, especially in cases of suicidality